Non-Standard Choice in Matching Markets: Incentives

-\begin{thm} Fix $I, S, q$. \begin{enumerate} \item If the choice functions are weakly acyclic and acceptable-consistent, then a stable and incentive compatible mechanism exists. \item There exists an individually rational, weakly non-wasteful, and incentive compatible mechanism for every priority order profile $\pi\in \Pi$ only if the choice functions are weakly acyclic and acceptable-consistent. \end{enumerate} \end{thm}
+\begin{thm} Fix $I, S, q, C$.
+Then the following statements are equivalent: \begin{enumerate} \item The choice functions are weakly acyclic and acceptable-consistent. \item There exists a stable and incentive compatible mechanism for every priority order profile $\pi \in \Pi$. \item There exists an individually rational, weakly non-wasteful, and incentive compatible mechanism for every priority order profile $\pi \in \Pi$.

-\begin{coro} Fix $I, S, q$.
-There exists an individually rational, weakly non-wasteful, and incentive compatible mechanism for every priority order profile $\pi\in \Pi$ if and only if the choice functions are weakly acyclic and acceptable-consistent. \end{coro}